 - They need the money to artificially inflate the Amazon ratings of their razors by giving away hundreds(dare I say thousands?) of free razors to people on websites like bzzagent.com who then feel compelled to leave positive reviews on Amazon about them, even though they didn’t purchase them from amazon.

-- They need the money to convince you that it does take multiple blades to get a really close shave, when the best way to get a close shave is to simply shave against the grain.
+- They need the money to convince you that it takes multiple blades to get a really close shave, when the best way to get a close shave is to simply shave against the grain.

 The reason I say this is because there is a very hard limit to the number of blades that they can add to a cartridge razor.
-If you keep the same spacing between the razor, the razor is going to become unwieldy.
+If you keep the same spacing between individual blade in the razor cartridge the razor is going to become unwieldy.
 You’re not going to be able to fit it under your nose and you are going to have trouble shaving your jaw line with it.
-They’ve already encountered that problem and one way to deal with it was by adding a single razor on the opposite side for it.
+They’ve already encountered the problem with the nose area and one way to deal with it was by adding a single razor on the opposite side for it.

 If they put the blades closer together to fit more blades in the same area then they are going to degrade the performance of the razor because it’s just going to continually clog.
 I think there’s a certain amount of clogging that people will tolerate and past a certain threshold they give up and go to another razor.